Skip to main content

 Why we say bicycle “accidents” are not accidents

-Each of these crashes, and tens of thousands other crashes like them, was described as “an accident.”
+Each of these bicycle crashes, and tens of thousands other crashes like them, was described as “an accident.”

 Every year, more than 700 cyclists are killed by drivers, and another 62,000 are injured.
 The total annual death toll inflicted by drivers in the United States averages in excess of 40,000 people.
 It’s the equivalent of two jumbo jets crashing every single week, all year long, every single year.